troch/react-timer-hoc/README.md

 ### Usage

-Create a new component by wrapping your component with `timer` HOC.
+Create a new component by wrapping your component with __timer(delay)(Component)__ HOC.
 Alongside the properties you specify, the created component will receive a `timer` property containing:
 - A `tick` value (incremented)
 - The specified `delay` value
 - `stop`, `resume` and `setDelay` functions